 We review all of our charts every 6 months to see what our pregnancy and ectopic pregnancy rates are.
 We are always between 2 and 5 % for ectopics, which is very low.
 I feel that closing the tube in layers and dye testing the repaired tube is responsible for our success with ectopic pregnancy.
 The most important factor is the patient being aware of the risk and empowered to act quickly.

 What if I have problems after surgery?

 If you have problems they are most likely to be minor and in the first 24 hours after your tubal reversal surgery.
 That’s why we recommend you stay overnight the first day.
 Serious problems are very rare, but you will be given a pager number to call if you have any concerns at any time day or night.
-We will check on the day after your surgery to make sure everything is fine before you leave.
+We will check on you the day after your surgery to make sure everything is fine before you leave.

 What things can change my chances of pregnancy one way or another after tubal reversal?

 This is probably the most frequent question that we get.
-The only way to tell accurately what your chances are of pregnancy is to reverse your tubal.
-When your tummy is opened to reverse your tubal ligation it’s possible to see your ovaries and tell for sure if they are making eggs regularly, which is important.
-It’s possible to fix some conditions that will improve your chances of getting pregnant, more about that later.
+The only way to accurately tell what your chances of pregnancy are is to reverse your tubal.
+When your tummy is opened to reverse your tubal ligation, it’s possible to see your ovaries and tell for sure if they are making eggs regularly (which is important).
+It’s possible to fix some conditions that will improve your chances of getting pregnant – more about that later.